astronomer/docs/software/runtime-version-lifecycle-policy.md

 | Stable          | 6 months or 3 months after the next major Astro Runtime release, whichever is longer |
 | LTS             | 18 months or 6 months after the next LTS Astro Runtime release, whichever is longer  |

-For each major Runtime version, only the latest `minor.patch` version receives fixes.
-Because Runtime versions are immutable, anytime new features or fixes are added to the Astro Runtime, they are released as a patch version of the Runtime.
+For each supported major Runtime version, bug fixes are delivered only through new `minor.patch` versions.
+If you report an issue with a supported Astro Runtime image that is not on the latest `minor.patch` version, Astronomer Support might ask that you to upgrade your Astro Runtime version to see if that resolves the issue.

-If you report an issue with an Astro Runtime version that is not latest patch, the Astronomer Support team might ask that you to upgrade if the reported issue requires a bug fix.
-For example if you require a bug fix or security fix, any user working with Astro Runtime 9.0.0 will be asked to upgrade to the latest patch of Runtime 9, to 9.x.y version.
-However, if you use the latest Runtime version patch and you require a bug or security fix, then that fix is included in the next patch version when it is released.
+For example, if you report an issue occurring on a Deployment running Astro Runtime 9.0.0, Astronomer support might ask you to first upgrade to the latest `9.minor.patch` version before troubleshooting your issue any further.
+If the issue still persists after upgrading, any fixes to that issue will be delivered in a new minor or patch release.

 Within the maintenance window of each Astro Runtime version, the following is true: